SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_extras/guide.md

 * "The generation and processing of random numbers can be parallelized as it is a data parallel task."
 * "Time consumption of a single application can be measured using the `time` utility."
 * "The ratio of the run time of a parallel program divided by the time of the equivalent serial implementation, is called speed-up."

+# MPI

+Message Passing Interface

+passes messages between cluster nodes

+useful when problem is too big for one node

+copy example to mpi_hostname.sh

+`sbatch -n 4 mpi_hostname.sh`

+repeat with more cores

+`sbatch -n 16 mpi_hostname.sh`

+order of output might be a bit random.
+Merging of the file done by synchronising on each line.

+MPI libraries available for lots of languages including C/C++, Fortran and Python

+Install mpi4py

+`module load http-proxy`

+`module load mpi`

+`module load python/3.5.1`

+`pip3 install --user mpi4py`

+create py_mpi_hostname.sh with example contents

+submit with `sbatch -n 16 py_mpi_hostname.sh`

+## Exercises

+* run date with mpirun
+* upgrade print_hostname.py to include timestamps

+## MPI calculation of Pi

+MPI size tells us how many instances of the code are running

+rank tells us which instance we are.
+Usually the instance with rank 0 does the coordination.

+`comm = MPI.COMM_WORLD`

+code to get size/rank:

+`comm.Get_size()`

+`comm.Get_rank()`

+Every line of code running will be in parallel in a different MPI process, possibly on a different node

+Rank 0 will often do something different to other ranks.
+Show hello world and pi example in notes.

+MPI's scatter function will scatter an array in equal parts across all instances.
+The gather function will gather data from all instances and merge them back together.

+In example final computation of Pi done on rank 0 only.

+run it, make sbatch script with `time mpirun python3 mpi_numpi.py 1000000000`

+run with `sbatch -n 48 mpi_pi.sh`

+Investigate time output

+Show performance graphs

+MPI vs PyMP performance, different nodes.
+Try PyMP as an sbatch job.